 Many people having good intentions establish a living trust to operate during their lifetime in case of disability and to distribute their assets without probate when they pass away.
 However, some people mistakenly assume that creating a trust is all that needs to be done.
-Unless you "breathe life" into a trust however, the trust process is not complete and the trust is basically worthless.
-The way that a living trust is brought to life, or implemented, is through a process called "funding."
+Unless you “breathe life” into a trust however, the trust process is not complete and the trust is just an expensive piece of paper.
+The way that a living trust is brought to life, or implemented, is through a process called “funding.”

 A trap for the unwary can be created by refinancing.
 Some lenders, especially out of state lenders, require that property be taken out of a living trust so that the loan can be made to the individual in his or her individual capacity.
 After the transaction, some people fail to put the real estate back into the trust, which can result in a probate of the property even though it was once in a living trust.
 If you have a trust and are required to take real property out of the trust during reﬁnancing, be sure to ask the lender to create two deeds for you – one to take the property out of the trust and one to put it back in the trust once the loan process is complete.
 If the lender won’t extend the courtesy of creating the second deed, you can always consult with your attorney to have the second deed prepared.